 Creepy Mistakes You Might Be Making

 If you’re new here, my name is Fritz Johnson (aka FritzTheDev).
-I write & make videos for young men who - like me - live at the corner of ambitious & weird.
+I write & make videos about dating & social skills for men who - like me - live at the corner of ambitious & weird.

 More than 500k people follow me between Instagram & my other platforms - and if you enjoy my newsletter, I’d encourage you to become one of them.

-• Rizzing a girl up” can be risky - especially for unusual men like me.
+• Rizzing a girl up” can be a risky bet - especially for weird / autistic men.

 • You can mitigate the risk by avoiding certain “weird” behaviors.